 When SQL pool executes your stored procedure, the SQL statements are parsed, translated, and optimized at run time.
 During this process, each statement is converted into distributed queries.
 The SQL code that is executed against the data is different than the query submitted.

 Nesting stored procedures

 When stored procedures call other stored procedures, or execute dynamic SQL, then the inner stored procedure or code invocation is said to be nested.

-SQL Data Warehouse supports a maximum of eight nesting levels.
-This is slightly different to SQL Server.
-The nest level in SQL Server is 32.
+SQL pool supports a maximum of eight nesting levels.
+In contrast, the nest level in SQL Server is 32.